 2. To Make Insignificant Comments

 Comments are another place on facebook where people can share thoughts that don’t really matter.
-Yes, some people can have some insights and beautiful things to share in a comment section, but if you find yourself adding “cool” or “great” or “lol”, it can make for unwanted clutter on your friend’s newsfeed.
-Stopping insignificant comments is also a good test for ones humility.
-Can you enjoy something that another shared or said, without needing to be be acknowledged that you also thought it was “cool”.
+Yes, some people can have some insights and beautiful things to share in a comment section, but if you find yourself adding “cool” or “great” or “lol,” it can make for unwanted clutter on your friend’s news feed.
+Stopping insignificant comments is also a good test for one’s humility.
+Can you enjoy something that another shared or said, without needing to be acknowledged that you also thought it was “cool”?

 3. To Post Photos Without Discernment

 Facebook offers a platform for people to post hundreds, even thousands of photos of themselves.
-While some photos can be a good way to keep friends and family up to date on certain events in ones life, I still can’t bring myself to put this under the “Good” reasons for using facebook.
+While some photos can be a good way to keep friends and family up to date on certain events in one’s life, I still can’t bring myself to put this under the “Good” reasons for using facebook.
 People often post without any discernment.
-Those pictures of you completely wasted on alcohol or drugs, or those sexy, almost porn-like photos might be good in your books, but if you have anyone on your friends list who you want to hold a higher opinion of you, then perhaps you should think twice before posting those photos.
-Also, keep in mind that potential employers may be able to access your account and and boarder crossing authorities can demand to see your facebook page when you try to enter certain countries.
+Those pictures of you completely wasted on alcohol or drugs, or those sexy, almost porn-like photos might be good in your books, but if you have anyone on your friend’s list who you want to hold a higher opinion of you, then perhaps you should think twice before posting those photos.
+Also, keep in mind that potential employers may be able to access your account and border crossing authorities can demand to see your facebook page when you try to enter certain countries.
 If you absolutely must post photos, keep them at a certain level of decency.
-You may also want to consider another photo sharing platform such as flickr or photobucket; these sites do a better job of displaying your photos, and are much more secure.
+You may also want to consider another photo sharing platform such as Flickr or Photobucket; these sites do a better job of displaying your photos and are much more secure.
 Not to be forgotten is the seemingly outdated method of sending photos via email, which holds a more personal charm for those viewing the photos you choose to share.

 4. To Boost Your Ego

 Facebook is a great tool for ego gratification.
-It’s a whole page all about your status, your interests, your photos, your likes, etc….. it’s all about you!
-You can also present your life in anyway you choose, and make yourself look really interesting.
-The time and energy spent building and maintaining ones facebook personality can become consuming for a lot of people.
+It’s a whole page all about your status, your interests, your photos, your likes, etc…. it’s all about you!
+You can also present your life in any way you choose, and make yourself look really impressive.
+The time and energy spent building and maintaining one’s facebook personality can become consuming for a lot of people.
 One can run the risk of becoming self-absorbed (see #1 in this section).
-The ego also loves the confidence boost it receives when your friend count rises or you receive oodles of comments about how wonderful you look in a particular photo.
-Now, there is nothing wrong with a boost in confidence via facebook, but if you are using facebook as your main means of feeling good about yourself, you may want to dig a little deeper into your reasons for needing this recognition from others.
-Acknowledgement from other people may make you feel great in the short-term, but it is not a good way to achieve lasting, genuine happiness.
-You can’t rely on anyone outside yourself to bring you happiness.
+The ego also loves the confidence boost it receives when your friend count rises, or you receive oodles of comments about how beautiful you look in a particular photo.
+Now, there is nothing wrong with a boost in confidence via facebook, but if you are using facebook as your principal means of feeling good about yourself, you may want to dig a little deeper into your reasons for needing this recognition from others.
+Acknowledgment from other people may make you feel great in the short-term, but it is not a good way to achieve lasting, genuine happiness.
+You can’t rely on anyone outside yourself to bring you joy.
 True happiness does not come from ego gratification, but from going beyond personality and discovering your true nature, which is timeless and faceless.